kleber-swf/unity-bitmap-font-creator/README.md

 -  **Alpha Threshold**: Alpha threshold to identify characters bounds.
 -  **Monospaced**: Whether the result font should be monospaced.
 -  **Character Set**: Predefined character set to use.
 This is not saved to the profile.
 -  **Characters**: Characters used in the font in order they appear in the texture.
 Use the space character to represent blank spaces in the texture.
+You can break lines as much as you need to make it easier to add the character according to the texture.
 -  **Default Character Spacing**: Default spacing between characters.
 -  **Custom Character Properties**: Custom properties for each characters, if any.
 For now the only custom property is the spacing.